sandstormdeveloper/sandstormdeveloper/README.md

 # 👋 Hey there, I'm Sandstorm!
-I'm an ndie game developer and game design student :)
+I'm an indie game developer and game design student :)

 ## 🌐 Socials